lanl/MATAR/tutorial/getting_started/Example2/README.md

 ## Overview

-This example demonstrates how to solve the 2D heat equation using the Jacobi iterative method with MATAR (Multiphysics Adaptive Timing And Resiliency) library.
+This example demonstrates how to solve the 2D heat equation using the Jacobi iterative method with the MATAR library.
 The heat equation is a partial differential equation that describes how heat distributes through a material over time.

 ## The Heat Equation and Laplace Equation